Product Directory | Sitemap | FAQs | Feedback | Contact spacer

 • Extremely durable shutter that has passed testing for 400,000 cycles

-• Magnesium alloy chassis adopted for the robust, durably body that is very resistant to dust and water
+• Magnesium alloy chassis adopted for a robust and durable body that is very resistant to dust and water

 • Effective sealing using O rings and packing make the camera more resistant to dust and water